Lansinoh Moms' Club

 As a parent, you often set the tone for the entire household.
 Even the littlest babies can pick up on the vibes in your voice and body language.

 Coping with the coronavirus situation will not only preserve your own sanity, but help you bring your best self to parenting.
-Here are eight ways you can support yourself and your family during particularly stressful times.
+Here are eight ways ways to cope with stress and support your family during particularly stressful times.

 1. Check in on your feelings.
 Lose your cool when dinner burned on the stove, or your toddler threw yet another tantrum?
 Hey, it happens.
 And who wouldn’t feel overwhelmed after skimming the day’s news?
 Own these emotions and let yourself experience them.
 You’re only human!